Lukazovic/BreakingBad-characters-cli/README.md

 - Go to the project folder: `cd BreakingBad-characters-cli`;
 - Start the application: `ruby main.rb`.

-Now you can choose between on of the provided options.
-Have Fun and be aware it does contain some spoilers :grimacing: :see_no_evil: .
+Now you can choose between one of the provided options.
+Have Fun and **be aware it does contain some spoilers** :grimacing: :see_no_evil:.

 ## 🤔 How to Contribute